Burp Suite message editor

 In some of Burp's tools, such as Burp Repeater, you can also make changes to requests directly in the text editor.

-In this view, you can access all of the same functionality as in the "Raw" view.
+In this tab, you can access all the same functionality as in the Raw tab.
 The key difference is that the text editor's pretty printing feature is enabled.
-This greatly improves the readability of data, markup, and code in HTTP messages by displaying them with standardized indentation and line breaks.
+This improves the readability of data, markup, and code in HTTP messages by displaying them with standardized indentation and line breaks.

-In editable messages, supported text formats will be dynamically prettified as you type wherever possible.
-Otherwise, the text will be prettified when you send the request.
+In editable messages, supported text formats are dynamically prettified as you type wherever possible.
+Otherwise, the text is prettified when you send the request.

-Note: This view is only available if the message contains content in one of the supported formats.
+This tab is only available if the message contains content in one of the supported formats.

 This tab applies to HTTP responses containing HTML or image content.
 It attempts to render the contents of the message body in the form it would appear when displayed in a browser.

-Some Burp extensions provide additional views for the message editor.
-You can access these views from the drop-down menu to the right of the toolbar.
+Some Burp extensions provide additional tabs for the message editor.

 Actions menu

-- View the code point for individual characters - Select a character, either printing or non-printing, in the HTTP message.
+• To view the code point for a character, select a character, either printing or non-printing, in the HTTP message.
 An entry will appear in the Inspector that indicates the decimal and hex code points for the character.
 In editable contexts, such as a request in Burp Repeater, you can edit this value to overwrite the selected character.
-Note that hex codes must be provided in two-digit form from 00 to FF.

-- Insert non-printing characters - To insert non-printing characters, such as a null byte, carriage return, or newline character, you need to edit the code point of an existing byte using the Inspector.
-In some cases, this will mean adding an arbitrary placeholder character before overwriting it with the desired non-printing character.
+• Insert a non-printing character, such as a null byte, carriage return, or newline character, by editing the code point of an existing byte using the Inspector.

-- Insert CRLF - Although you can insert individual carriage return or newline characters as described above, you can also simply place the cursor in the appropriate position in the request and press the Enter / Return key.
+• Insert a CLRF by placing the cursor in the appropriate position in the request and press the Enter / Return key.

 Note